 To combat work-from-home burnout, encourage employees to set “office hours” at home and stick to them.
 Employers can also encourage management to know their employees’ work-from-home hours and respect them.

 Get up and get dressed

-Getting out of bed and dressing in work-appropriate clothes—business casual is usually fine at home—can signal to the brain it’s time to get to work.
-It puts an employee in work mode, one where they’re ready to have a productive remote working day.
-It also ensures their ready for any unexpected video calls.
+Getting out of bed and dressing in work-appropriate clothes can signal to the brain it’s time to get to work.
+It puts an employee in work mode, ready to have a productive remote working day and prepared for any unexpected video calls.

 Find the right noise level